TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 * Usability / Desirability kind of fits between Impact and Ease...
 How well is this Idea going to resonate with the market?
 Does it map clearly onto the problems we're trying to solve?
 Does it all flow nicely from our organisation into the minds of customers and / or users?
 * Feasibility maps directly onto Ease - how much work are we going to have to do to deliver it?
 How closely does it align with technologies we're already masters of?

 As for Confidence, Itamar's built a thing called "the Confidence Meter", which is a tool for assessing whereabouts each Idea stands currently on a spectrum of "we know *nothing*" to "we're so all-over this problem that we've built a solution to it that we're virtually certain is going to work".
-Every step on the road between both ends of this spectrum represents some form of testing that can be performed with your market, with things like "we've come up with a pitch deck that a Sales Person thinks might resonate with customers" at the "we know nothing" end, and "we've got two versions of the UI deployed in an A/B experiment and are monitoring how well each moves the metrics we know matter most" at the "we're pretty confident" end.
+Every step on the road between both ends of this spectrum represents some form of testing that can be performed with your market, with things like "we've come up with a pitch deck that a Sales Person thinks might resonate with customers" at the "we know nothing" end, and "we've got two versions of the UI deployed in an A/B experiment and are monitoring how well each affects these Key Results" at the "we're pretty confident" end.
 As mentioned, we never really get to "supremely confident", though, because the market is a slippery old thing in the Digital Realm.

 ### Making Bets